-You should read the following management's discussion and analysis together with "Selected Consolidated Historical Financial Information of Intermex" and Holdings' audited consolidated financial statements and the related notes and Holdings' unaudited condensed consolidated financial statements and related notes included elsewhere and incorporated by reference in this prospectus and management's discussion and analysis incorporated by reference in this prospectus.
+You should read the following management's discussion and analysis together with "Selected Consolidated Historical Financial Information of Intermex" and Holdings' audited consolidated financial statements and the related notes and Holdings' unaudited condensed consolidated financial statements and related notes included in this prospectus.
 This discussion contains forward-looking statements about Intermex's business, operations and industry that involve risks and uncertainties, such as statements regarding Intermex's plans, objectives, expectations and intentions.
 Intermex's future results and financial condition may differ materially from those currently anticipated by Intermex as a result of the factors described in the sections entitled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."
 Throughout this section, unless otherwise noted or unless the context requires otherwise, "we" and "us" refer to Intermex and its consolidated subsidiaries.